mrmauricio/my-albums/README.md

 The app can be seen in action **[here](https://mrmauricio.github.io/my-albums/)**.

-It may occur a certificate error as the AudioDB API seems unstable, but clicking on cancel everything runs as expected.
+It may occur a certificate error as the AudioDB API seems unstable, but by clicking on cancel everything runs as expected.

 ## Project Overview